-Note 1 The ratings for Area 2 are adjusted to reflect inequalities in the legal treatment of women.
-See Chapter 3: Adjusting for Gender Disparity in Economic Freedom and Why It Matters (pp. 189-211) for methodological details.

-Note 2 The ratings for Area 2 from 1970 to 1995 are the same as the Area V ratings from Economic Freedom of the World: 2001 Annual Report.
+Notes [1] The ratings for Area 2 are adjusted to reflect inequalities in the legal treatment of women.
+See Rosemare Fike, Chapter 3: Adjusting for Gender Disparity in Economic Freedom and Why It Matters (Economic Freedom of the World: 2017 Annual Report: 189-211) for methodological details.
+[2] The ratings for Area 2 from 1970 to 1995 are the same as the Area V ratings from Economic Freedom of the World: 2001 Annual Report.
 Please see that report for methodological details.